vertexproject/synapse/docs/synapse/glossary.rst

 for tasks such as processing elements from a :ref:`gloss-queue`.
 A dmon allows for non-blocking background processing of non-critical tasks.
 Dmons are persistent and will restart if they exit.

-Dmons are view-specific and execute in the context of the user who created them.

 .. _gloss-data-model:

 Data Model